Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 To learn more about custom modules and classes in Xperience by Kentico, see the [Object types](https://docs.xperience.io/x/AKDWCQ) documentation.

 #### Media libraries
+🔥media libraries are all globalized => there is change in library code name, new codename is "{SiteName}_{LibraryCodeName}"🔥
 * Media library permissions are currently not supported in Xperience by Kentico, so are not migrated.

 #### Attachments